Asquera/elasticsearch-docker/Readme.md

-Monitoring with Kibana

-This is a repository to test an ELK environment with focus on monitoring with Kibana.
+# Docker Setup

+This is Docker setup for Elasticsearch and the ELK stack, useful to demonstrate examples in a workshop.

 The following Docker containers are built

-* filebeat, typical for a micro service
+* Elasticsearch instances (7.3), a three node cluster
+* Filebeat
-* redis as logbuffer
+* Redis as logbuffer
-* logindexer to ingest logs into ES
+* Logindexer to ingest logs into ES
-* Elasticsearch node with Kibana installed
+* Kibana

 ## References